andrewbaxter/good-ormning/readme.md

 ## Advanced usage

+### IDs and Names

+In general in this library, IDs are SQL table/field/index/constrait/etc ids.
+Names are what's used in generated Rust functions and structs.

+IDs must be stable.
+Migrations are based around stable ids, so if (for example) a table ID changes, this will be considered a delete of the table with the old id, and a create of a new table with the new id.

+In the example above, I used randomly generated IDs which have this property.
+This has the downside that it makes the SQL CLI harder to use.
+It's possible this will be improved upon, but if you frequently need to do things from the CLI I suggest creating a custom CLI using generated queries.

 ### Custom types

 When defining a field in the schema, call `.custom("mycrate::MyType")` on the field type builder (or pass it in as `Some("mycreate::MyType".to_string())` if creating the type structure directly).